spcourse/integrals/en/riemann/integrals/index.md

     * The function `riemann()` has to accept 6 arguments:

-        - `a`, `b`, and `c`, the parameters of the quadratic function
+        - `a`, `b`, and `c`, the parameters of the quadratic equation
         - `d` start of the integral area
         - `e` end of the integral area
         - `n` number of rectangles used to approximate the integral

-    * The function `riemann()` should plot the quadratic function on the screen.
+    * The function `riemann()` should plot the quadratic equation on the screen.

     * The function `riemann()` should `return` the approximate value of the integral.

-* Your program should call the Riemann function to approximate the integral for several quadratic functions
+* Your program should call the Riemann function to approximate the integral for several quadratic equations

 ## Testing

 First, test your program on some integrals for which you know the correct result beforehand.
-You can use the example functions from the introduction for this, or use your own.
+You can use the example equations from the introduction for this exercise, or use your own.
 Once the program correctly calculates the known integrals, you can try the unknown new integrals.

 $$\int_{0}^5 2x~dx = 25$$